Policies

 Clothing

 Preschool can be a little messy–we do art projects that involve glue, markers, shaving cream, paint, slime, etc–when I feel crazy we may even use glitter.
-I will always encourage students to wear painting shirts for messier projects but please send your child in clothes that can get a little dirty.
+Parents provide an old oversized shirt that I keep at school for messier projects but please send your child in clothes that can get a little dirty.

 If for some reason they need a change of clothes I will have a set on hand.
 Please wash these and return promptly.